MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 ## Driver samples for Windows 10

-To download universal Windows driver samples, do one of the following:
+To download the driver samples, do one of the following:

 * Go to the driver samples page on [GitHub](https://github.com/Microsoft/Windows-driver-samples), click **Clone or download**, and then click **Download ZIP**.
 * Download the [GitHub Extension for Visual Studio](https://visualstudio.github.com/), and then connect to the GitHub repositories.